QCD Axion Kinetic Misalignment without Prejudice: Acknowledgements

 NB thanks Nicol{\'a}s Fern{\'a}ndez for fruitful discussions.
-BB and NB received funding from the Patrimonio Aut{\'o}nomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnolog{\'i}a y la Innovaci{\'o}n Francisco Jos{\'e} de Caldas (MinCiencias - Colombia) grant 80740-465-2020.
+BB and NB received funding from the Patrimonio Aut{\'o}nomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnolog{\'i}a y la Innovaci{\'o}n Francisco Jos{\'e} de Caldas (MinCiencias - Colombia) grant No.~80740-465-2020.
 NB is also funded by the Spanish FEDER/MCIU-AEI under grant FPA2017-84543-P. NR thanks Pedro Schwaller, Enrico Morgante \& JGU THEP Group for great discussion and acknowledges support by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA+EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149).
+LV acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~754496 (H2020-MSCA-COFUND-2016 FELLINI).
 This project has received funding and support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~860881 (H2020-MSCA-ITN-2019 HIDDeN).
-LV acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~754496 (H2020-MSCA-COFUND-2016 FELLINI).